 But if you wait too long, as many of my patients and friends have done, you may have a difficult time finding an opening.
 There may be some unexpected hoops to jump through for insurance to approve it.
 Or you may not realize the post surgical rehab involved, and end up continuing therapy into January, thus starting over on your copay/ deductible.
 So my recommendation to friends has always been to make sure you start the process well before you intend to have your surgery.

-Prepare your muscles and joints with “prehab”.
+Prepare your muscles and joints for surgery with “prehab”.

 Some insurance companies, and some physicians will request that you participate in physical or occupational therapy prior to surgery.
 I am a huge fan of what we call “pre-hab”.
 I have found my patients have less pain, are more prepared in their home and routine, and have less stressful recoveries when they have a few sessions of physical therapy prior to surgery.